tonywang3571/codingdemo/README.md

 # Coding Demo Practice
+Change in master,
-git push to github
+then push to github master branch,
-then git pull form github to main will it work?
+then merge main and master,
+before pulling from github.